run-ai/docs/docs/Administrator/Researcher-Setup/Configure-Command-Line-Interface-Templates.md

 ## What are Templates?

+!!!
+Important node

+Templates are currently not supported

 Templates are a way to reduce the number of flags required when using the Command Line Interface to start workloads.
 Using Templates the researcher can:

 *   Review list of templates by running ``runai template list``